felixnyamweya/wpsso-schema-json-ld/readme.txt

 WPSSO Schema JSON-LD Markup is *incredibly fast* and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
 WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).

+<h3>Users Love WPSSO Schema JSON-LD Markup</h3>

+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "This plugin is heaven sent.
+I know little about SSO and this has taken care of everything.
+The support makes this an even better plugin to have.
+Keep up the great work!" - [kevanchetty](https://wordpress.org/support/topic/best-plugin-and-support-10/)

+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "Crazy good!
+This plugin is one of my favorites!
+JS aggressively develops and improves this suite of plugins, continuously improving and adding features – with great customer support to boot!
+Highly recommended to improve your SEO for all kinds of JSON schemas!" - [mikegoubeaux](https://wordpress.org/support/topic/crazy-good-1/)

+&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; &mdash; "Tried three other plugins before this one - for our Woocommerce site, this was by far the best one.
+Thanks!" - [EntoMarket](https://wordpress.org/support/topic/tried-three-other-plugins-before-this-one/)

 <h3>WPSSO Core Plugin Prerequisite</h3>

 WPSSO Schema JSON-LD Markup (aka WPSSO JSON) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, etc.